LinuxCrafts/samba-ad-dc/README.md

 ## Environment Variables

-The following environment variables are available for your configuration pleasure:
+The following environment variables are available for your configuration:

 | NAME | DEFAULT VALUE | DESCRIPTION |
 |------|---------|-------------|